|

-Classical Ballet Based Biomechanical Analysis and Orthopedics
+Classical Dance Development Based Biomechanical Analysis

-101
+and Orthopedics 101

-Stephen M. Apatow, Director of Research and Development,
+Stephen M. Apatow, Founder, Director of Research

 [Vitae][Email]